SpATr: MoCap 3D Human Action Recognition based on Spiral Auto-encoder and Transformer Network: Introduction

-Recognizing the potential of mocap data recognition in various applications, such as Sports Analysis, Animation and Gaming, Human-Computer Interaction, Virtual Try-On, and Fashion, we emphasize the importance of developing dedicated models for mocap data.
-Unlike depth data, mocap data lacks many of the challenges associated with geometric information loss, spatio-temporal complexities, and irregular body structures.
-Consequently, it does not necessitate highly complex models but rather demands a specialized approach tailored to its unique characteristics.
-To address this, we propose a 3D HAR lightweight model specifically for mocap fixed-topology data.
-This model eliminates unnecessary complexity and minimizes resource consumption while ensuring efficient and accurate action recognition.

-Our proposed model, namely SpATr (Spiral Auto-encoder + Transformer Network), is a fully learned model that directly uses mesh data to model the dynamic changes in order to perform 3D Human action recognition.
-We decouple spatio-temporal context in terms of spatial and temporal dimensions.
-First, our model extracts spatial information from each frame in the sequence using an auto-encoder composed of spiral convolutions \citep{bouritsas2019neural}.
-The sequence of extracted embeddings is then used to train a transformer network \citep{vaswani2017attention} to model the temporal context between frames (inter-frame attention) and to classify the 4D motion.
-The spiral auto-encoder offers task-free embeddings that contain geometrical information and that can theoretically be used for different classification tasks (action recognition, identity recognition, abnormality detection, pose estimation, etc), while the transformer offers high parallelism capabilities and scalability to long sequences with small memory increment, easily reaching thousands of frames.
-Fig.\ref{ourApproach} illustrates the model overview.\\

-In summary, our contributions include the following aspects: \begin{enumerate} \item We propose a fully learned model for 3D human action recognition, which directly uses 3D human-shaped fixed template meshes performing an action as input, and predicts the action performed in the sequence. \item The proposed model is very lightweight compared to the state-of-the-art. \item We investigate the impact of decoupling the 3D Human Action Recognition (HAR) process into two distinct models: a spatial spiral auto-encoder and a temporal transformer, and investigate the model accuracy and memory efficiency trade-off. \item We deeply evaluate our model on the BMLrub \citep{troje2002bmldecomposing} and MoVi \citep{ghorbani2021movi} datasets for human action recognition from the AMASS archive.
-We compare it with the recent 3D HAR state-of-the-art approaches: P4Transformer \citep{fan2021point}, PSTNet \citep{fan2022pstnet} and SequentialPointNet \citep{li2021sequentialpointnet}.
-In addition, we discuss and explain the advantages and disadvantages of the proposed model. \end{enumerate}
+In summary, our contributions include the following aspects: \begin{enumerate} \item We propose a fully learned model for 3D human action recognition that directly utilizes 3D human-shaped fixed template meshes as input and predicts the performed action in the sequence. \item The proposed model is significantly lightweight compared to the state-of-the-art approaches. \item We investigate the impact of decoupling the 3D Human Action Recognition (HAR) process into two distinct models: a spatial spiral auto-encoder and a temporal transformer, and examine the trade-off between model accuracy and memory efficiency. \item We extensively evaluate our model on the Babel \citep{punnakkal2021babel}, MoVi \citep{ghorbani2021movi} and BMLrub \citep{troje2002bmldecomposing} datasets for human action recognition from the AMASS archive, and We compare it with the recent 3D HAR state-of-the-art approaches. \end{enumerate}